-Finally, when evidence is presented through a certain lens-whether a quote or an image or a scientific finding-sometimes it helps to reconstruct the original context in which the evidence was presented.
+Finally, when evidence is presented through quote lens-whether or an image or scientific finding-sometimes it helps to reconstruct the original context in which the evidence was presented.

 In some cases these techniques will show you that claims are false, or that sources are misleading or even deceptive.
 But in the majority of cases they do something just as important: They reestablish the context that the web so often strips away, allowing for more meaningful engagement with information.